-As accounting officer the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the internal reviewer - the work of the external auditor - the school resource management self-assessment tool - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework
+- the work of the School Resource Management Adviser - the work of the external auditor - the school resource management self-assessment tool - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Resources Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Resources Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the board of trustees on 7 December 2020 and signed on its behalf by:
+Approved by order of the members of the Board of Trustees on 13 December 2021 and signed on its behalf by: